yangtheman/ruby_quizzes/README.md

-# Version 1 (have not been refactored) answers to ruby quizzes
+# Version 1 answers to ruby quizzes

+- Have not been refactored
-## There are no tests at this time
+- There are no tests at this time